ddkale2022/FeMS-resources/README.md

 ## Contributing

 We welcome contributions to expand this list!
-If you have resources or white papers related to career development in FEM that you would like to add, please follow these steps:
+If you have resources or white papers related to career development that you would like to add, please follow these steps:

 1. Fork this repository and clone it to your local machine.
 2. Create a new branch (`git checkout -b feature/add-new-resources`).